mbarde/unikold.connector/README.md

 Updating big amounts of queries can take a while so its advisable to run the task on a dedicated client.

+To create a query which should be excluded from automatic updates you have to pass `excludeFromAutoUpdate=True` to the corresponding connector.

 Testing
 ------------